What Does WDYM Mean in Texting?

 WDYM doesn’t have a slang abbreviation outside of English.
 In Urdu and Hindi, the closest match is “Aap ka kya matlab hai?”, which is the normal way to ask what someone meant.
 People don’t really shorten it the way English speakers do.

 In Tagalog and Filipino, you’d say “Anong ibig mong sabihin?”
-Most speakers likely just type the full sentence since there isn’t a widely known shorthand for it.
+Most speakers just type the full sentence since there isn’t a widely known shorthand for it.

 Spanish speakers usually write “Qué quieres decir?”.
-Sometimes you’ll see people mix English and Spanish online, but the Spanish translation is the better choice. if you want to stick to the language.
+Sometimes you’ll see people mix English and Spanish online, but the Spanish translation is the better choice.

 French works the same way.
 The standard phrase is “Qu’est-ce que tu veux dire?”, and again, people tend to write it out instead of shortening it.